 Nothing could be further from the truth.

 Las Vegas is a true getaway to adventure.
 Within a few hours of the city, you can find dozens of amazing places to visit near Las Vegas by car such as national and state parks, refuges and scenic landmarks.

-Here’s my round-up of the best places to visit near Las Vegas by car:
+Best places to visit near Las Vegas by car: an overview